r-dube/pickingflowers/cisco.md

 Further, Huawei erased software on the Quidway routers in its possession and attemped to remotely erase the software from devices deployed by third-parties in the US \[8\].
 Finally, Huawei sent back Quidway routers from the US to China so that the devices could not be examined as part of Cisco's lawsuit \[8\].

-## Huawei is owned by the Communist Party of China
+## Huawei is directed by the Communist Party of China
 Huawei has an opaque ownership structure.
-Researchers who have peeled back the structure find that the company is effectively a state-owned enterprise (SOE) \[9\].
+Researchers who have peeled back the structure find that the company is effectively a Communist Party of China (CCP) directed enterprise - the only political party allowed in the country \[9\].
-Obviously, SOEs are heavily influenced by the Communist Party of China (CCP).
-In a sense, the CCP owns Huawei.
-Given CCP's ownership of Huawei, it stands to reason that the CCP bears responsibility for Huawei's intellectual property theft from corporations such as Cisco.
+Given CCP's direction of Huawei, it stands to reason that the CCP bears responsibility for Huawei's intellectual property theft from corporations such as Cisco.

 ## References and notes
 \[1\]: Cisco Sues Huawei.
 Light Reading.
 January 23, 2003.